 Duhigg is a storyteller with a style similar to Malcolm Gladwell and Atul Gawande.
 The book is broken into eight topics, each with its own chapter.
 Those looking for a quick synopsis can always read Duhigg’s “Reader’s Guide to Using These Ideas” in the Appendix.

 Many topics in the book were familiar to me already, as were some of the stories.
 Overall, I found the book to be a little too long.
 It seemed as though I could have learned about the same much more quickly from reading a summary like this one.
 Like any book, the stories and examples give each lesson context and make them more memorable.
 So, read the book or chapter if you want to learn more than just what you read in this summary.

 Here are the eight topics with my synopsis of the key lessons from each chapter:

-1. MOTIVATION: When dealing with an annoying task, make the chore into a meaningful decision so you feel as though you have a greater sense of control.
+When dealing with an annoying task, make the chore into a meaningful decision.
+That way, you feel as though you have a greater sense of control.
 Then remind yourself of the reason for completing the chore in the first place . . . your long-term values and goals this chore will support.

 Oh, and working on too many things at once is counter-productive.
 Choose only a handful of initiatives at a time.
 It is too easy to lose focus by jumping from one target to another.